-The full digital archive is only accessible to members.
+The Traditional Cosmology Society is undertaking a project to digitise its archive of past issues of Cosmos.
+Newly digitised issues will be uploaded to this website on a rolling basis.
+Please note that the full digital archive is only accessible to members.
 If you wish to become a member of the Tradition Cosmology Society, see this page for information on our next membership campaign.

-Manuscripts should be submitted to the editor, Dr Louise S. Milne, at email@example.com, by 30 November each year.
+Contributors wishing to submit a manuscript for consideration ought to contact the Editor, Dr Louise S. Milne, at firstname.lastname@example.org, by 30 November each year.
 The articles will be sent out to readers for peer review.
-Authors of published articles receive two copies of the journal issue and a pdf version of the article.
+Authors of published articles receive a printed copy of the journal issue and as well as access to the digital version.

-Publishers are invited to send books relevant to the interests of this journal to the editor: initial communication may be made at firstname.lastname@example.org.
-Enquiries about reviewing may be sent to the same email address.
+Publishers are invited to send books relevant to the interests of this journal to the Editor: initial communication may be made at email@example.com.
+Likewise, those wishing to suggest potential reviews may send their proposals to the same email address.

 Papers are accepted in any word-processing format such as MS Word.
 Only texts containing specific letters, not common in Times New Roman (letters or words in Greek, Cyrillic, Arabic etc.), should be accompanied by a hard copy or scan of the manuscript.

 Please send us a text proof-edited by a native English speaker as the editor will have limited resources for proof-reading.
 Spelling and punctuation should follow British English conventions.

 Please remove all styling and formatting except italics.
 Paragraphs should be separated by a single return, no hard tabs should be included.
 Any additional formatting required can be indicated in-text, e.g. <quote>.
 Upon request, examples of properly formatted manuscript can be provided.